Setting up the model¶

 default case, only data from 1981 onwards is used for model

 calibration.
-If FilterSeasons = False
+If FilterSeasons = False, no season filtering is

 performed and the full input track database is used.